Article

 *Please note tax relief for Scottish taxpayers differs from the rest of the UK)

-The cost of living crisis and recent escalation in geopolitical tensions has led many of us to ask: ‘is it a good time to invest?’
+The recent escalation in geopolitical and trade tensions has led many of us to ask: ‘is it a good time to invest?’
 The truth is no one can predict the direction of share prices or markets reliably in the short term.
 However, if you adopt a long-term mind set and allow your investments to ‘compound’ over many years then you stand a good chance of making money and beating inflation.
 In fact, investing when the headlines are negative can often mean buying in at depressed prices and reaping better returns in the long run compared with when things seem buoyant.

 Read more: Should you invest in a lump sum or monthly instalments?